-Facility Name: Igolide WEF Electrical Grid Infrastructure Applicant: ENERTRAG South Africa (Pty) Ltd Municipalities: Merafong City Local Municipality in the Gauteng Province of South Africa 132kV powerline (single or - Single or double circuit 132kV between the proposed switching station double circuit): Single or double circuit 132kV between the proposed switching station and the existing East Drie Five Substation.
+Facility Name: Igolide WEF Electrical Grid Infrastructure Applicant: ENERTRAG South Africa (Pty) Ltd Municipalities: Merafong City Local Municipality in the Gauteng Province of South Africa Municipalities: 132kV powerline (single or double circuit): Single or double circuit 132kV between the proposed switching station and the existing East Drie Five Substation.
 The powerline design may include: Intermediate self-supporting monopole; Inline or angle-strain self-supporting monopole; Suspension self-supporting monopole; Triple pole structure; Steel lattice structure; or Similar powerline design at 132kV specification.
 The above designs may require anchors with guy-wires or be anchorless.
 For up to 132kV structures, concrete foundation sizes may vary depending on design type up to 80m2, with depths reaching up to 3.5m typically in a rectangular 'pad' shape.
 A working area of approximately 100m x 100m is needed for each of the proposed structures to be constructed.
-Gridline length: approximately 4km Height of powerline: up to 40m Width of gridline servitude: 32m identified for the assessment and micro-siting of the powerline to avoid sensitivities and ensure technical feasibility.
+Gridline length: approximately 4km Height of powerline: up to 40m Width of gridline servitude: 32m A 250m wide corridor (125m on either side of the centre line) has been identified for the assessment and micro-siting of the powerline to avoid sensitivities and ensure technical feasibility.
 Switching Station: Development footprint (permanent infrastructure area): approximately 2.5ha as the switching station will be located adjacent to the approved 33/132kV on-site IPP substation (DFFE reference number: 14/12/16/3/3/2/2385), EA dated 31 January 2024) which is being assessed as part of the Igolide WEF Environmental Authorisation process.
 Capacity: 132kV Standard substation electrical equipment, including, but not limited to, busbars, control building, telecommunication infrastructure, office area, operation and control room, workshop and storage area, feeder bays, stringer strain breams, insulators, arrestors, relays, capacitor banks, batteries, wave trappers, switchyard, metering and indication instruments, equipment for carrier current, surge protection and outgoing feeders, as may be required.
-Associated infrastructure, including, but not limited to, lighting, fencing (~2m high), gating, parking area, and buildings required for operation (ablutions, office, workshop and control room, concrete batching plant (if required), waste storage/disposal and storerooms). iermination point upgrades: upgrades to the existing East Life five Substation will also be required, including possible expansion within the yard, where required, with a footprint of up to the This includes the installation of additional feeders bays to accommodate the power being evacuated from the proposed Igolide WEF and transformer upgrades.
+Associated infrastructure, including, but not limited to, lighting, fencing (~2m high), gating, parking area, and buildings required for operation (ablutions, office, workshop and control room, concrete batching plant (if required), waste storage/disposal and storerooms).
+Termination point upgrades: Upgrades to the existing East Drie Five Substation will also be required, including possible expansion within the yard, where required, with a footprint of up to 4ha.
+This includes the installation of additional feeders bays to accommodate the power being evacuated from the proposed Igolide WEF and transformer upgrades.
 Access roads: During construction, a permanent access road along the length of the powerline corridor, between 4 - 6m wide will be established to allow for large crane movement.
 This track will then be utilised for maintenance during operation.